Skip to the content

 AI sires: We purchase frozen semen to use as AI sires for groups of 30 ewes.
 We will liaise with breeders and their AI centres to ensure all involved are aware of the date semen is required, to ensure all orders are confirmed and organised correctly.

 All their commercial progeny are measured from birth to slaughter for a number of attributes, including body weight, muscle: fat ratio, carcase weight and conformation.
 This information is linked to their sire to create Estimated Breeding Values (EBVs) for traits of economic importance help identify the most profitable rams within the population.
-We publish a booklet of results each year in the spring to coincide with the start of the ram selling season.
+We have published results booklets each year up to 2023, following the first seven years of the project.
+These results were issued each year in the spring to coincide with the start of the ram selling season.